doudar/SmartSpin2k/README.md

 ### Recomended Hardware:

-You'll need the quantity listed below of each item excep the driver board.
+You'll need the quantity listed below of each item except the driver board.
 An optional PCB is in the hardware library which makes the wiring much simpler!

 |qty   |         Part             |              Link                      |
 |:-----:|--------------------------|---------------------------------------:|